New product development: Conceptual models

 Lean start-up approach: Lean startup is a methodology for developing businesses and products that aims to shorten product development cycles and rapidly discover if a proposed business model is viable; this is achieved by adopting a combination of business-hypothesis-driven experimentation, iterative product releases, and validated learning.
 Lean startup emphasizes customer feedback over intuition and flexibility over planning.
 This methodology enables recovery from failures more often than traditional ways of product development.

 Stage-Gate model: “Stage-Gate Process: A widely employed product development process that divides the effort into distinct time-sequenced stages separated by management decision gates.
 Multifunctional teams must successfully complete a prescribed set of related cross-functional tasks in each stage prior to obtaining management approval to proceed to the next stage of product development.
-The framework of the Stage-Gate™ process includes work-flow and decision-flow paths and defines the supporting systems and practices necessary to ensure the process's ongoing smooth operation,” Source:
+The framework of the Stage-Gate™ process includes workflow and decision-flow paths and defines the supporting systems and practices necessary to ensure the process's ongoing smooth operation.
+Source:

-(Note: Stage-Gate^{®} is a registered trademark owned and protected by Stage-Gate Inc.) a pioneer in the field of management of innovation and NPD is Robert G. Cooper.
-Since 1975, Cooper had conducted significant work in the field of management of innovation and of NPD.
-The Stage-Gate model, developed in the 1980s, was proposed as a new tool for managing new products development processes.
+(Note: Stage-Gate^{®} is a registered trademark owned and protected by Stage-Gate Inc.) A pioneer in the field of management of innovation and NPD is Robert G. Cooper.
+Since 1975, Cooper had conducted significant work in the field of management of innovation and NPD.
+The Stage-Gate model, developed in the 1980s, was proposed as a new tool for managing new product development processes.
 This was mainly applied to physical products as opposed to software or services.
 The 2010 APQC benchmarking study reveals that 88% of U.S. businesses employ a Stage-Gate system to manage new products, from idea to launch.
 In return, the companies that adopt this system are reported to receive benefits such as improved teamwork, improved success rates, earlier detection of failure, a better launch, and even shorter cycle times – reduced by about 30%.
 These findings highlight the importance of the Stage-Gate model in the area of new product development.

-The Stage-Gate model for major new products consistst of five stages and five gates.
+The Stage-Gate model for major new products consists of five stages and five gates.
 The stages are: